 What is an Issue Log in Project Management?

-Despite the best planning, solving problems and addressing issues can be an ongoing process in project management.
-When issues do arise, it’s important to create a project issue log in order to keep track of the problems, assign accountability to those responsible for their resolution, and ensure the problem has been rectified in a timely manner.
+Despite the best planning, addressing and solving problems can be an ongoing process in project management.
+When issues arise, it’s important to create a project issue log to keep track of the problems, assign accountability to those responsible for their resolution, and ensure the problem has been rectified promptly.

 What should an issue log include?